-MATH K-8 INSTRUCTIONAL PRACTICE GUIDE Name: Date: Observer Name: CORE ACTION 3: Provide all students with opportunities to exhibit mathematical practices while enga ging with the content of t he lesson.4 INDICATORS 56 / NOTE EVIDENCE OBSERVED OR GATHERED FOR EACH INDICATOR / RATI NG 4- Teacher provides many opportunities, and most students take them.
-3- Teacher provides many opportunities, and some students take them; or teacher provides some 2- Teacher provides some opportunities, and some students take them.
-1- Teacher provides few or no opportunities, or few or very few students take the opportunities pro- tudents take them.
-A. The teacher provides opportunities for all students to work with and practice grade-leve problems and exercises. l 4 3 2 1 □ NOT OBSERVED Students work with and practice grade-level problems and exercises.
+- 3- Teacher provides many opportunities, and some students take them; or teacher provides some opportunities and most students take them. - 2- Teacher provides some opportunities, and some students take them. - 1- Teacher provides few or no opportunities, or few or very few students take the opportunities provided.

+A. The teacher provides opportunities for all students to work with and practice grade-level problems and exercises.
+4 3 2 1 Students work with and practice grade-level problems and exercises.
 B. The teacher cultivates reasoning and problem solving by allowing students to productively struggle.
-4 3 2 1 □ NOT OBSERVED Students persevere in solving problems in the face of difficulty.
-C. The teacher poses questions and problems that prompt students to explain their thin about the content of the lesson. nking 4 3 2 1 □ NOT OBSERVED Students share their thinking about the content of the lesson beyond just stating and swers.
+4 3 2 1 Students persevere in solving problems in the face of difficulty.
+C. The teacher poses questions and problems that prompt students to explain their thinking about the content of the lesson.
+4 3 2 1 Students share their thinking about the content of the lesson beyond just stating answers.
 D. The teacher creates the conditions for student conversations where students are encouraged to talk about each other's thinking.
-4 3 2 1 □ NOT OBSERVED Students talk and ask questions about each other's thinking, in order to clarify or im their own mathematical understanding. prove E. The teacher connects and develops students' informal language and mathematical in to precise mathematical language and ideas. deas 4 3 2 1 □ NOT OBSERVED Students use increasingly precise mathematical language and ideas.
+4 3 2 1 Students talk and ask questions about each other's thinking, in order to clarify or improve their own mathematical understanding.
+E. The teacher connects and develops students' informal language and mathematical ideas to precise mathematical language and ideas.
+4 3 2 1 Students use increasingly precise mathematical language and ideas.